amardeep0/learnPunjabi/Level_2-3_Matra/readMe.md

 [Level 1](https://amardeep0.github.io/learnPunjabi/Level-1_Punjabi%20Alphabets/) | [Level 2 & 3](https://amardeep0.github.io/learnPunjabi/Level_2-3_Matra/) | [Level 4](https://amardeep0.github.io/learnPunjabi/Level-4_Intermediate/) | [Level 5](https://amardeep0.github.io/learnPunjabi/Level-5_intermediate/) | [Level 6](https://amardeep0.github.io/learnPunjabi/Level-6_Advanced/) | [Level 7](https://amardeep0.github.io/learnPunjabi/Level-7_Advanced/) | [Level 8](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/)

+# Level 2 Goals
 ## Reading and Writing
+- Master the skills learned in Gurmukhi Level 1 and begin to use them with ease.
+  - Recognize and produce the sound of all 35 letters of Gurmukhi.
+  - Write all 35 letters.
+  - Match pictures to Punjabi letters (For example ਅ 🡪 picture of ਐਨਕ)
+  - Say matching words starting with any Gurmukhi letter ((For example ਅ 🡪 ਐਨਕ)
+- Speak the Muharni (Lagaan Matra sounds: For example ਸ, ਸਾ, ਸਿ, ਸੀ, ਸੁ, ਸੂ, ਸੇ, ਸੈ, ਸੋ, ਸੌ, ਸੰ, ਸਾਂ)
+- Read Mukta, Kanna, Sihari & Bihari words fluently.
+- Write  Mukta, Kanna, Sihari & Bihari words.
+- Use Mukta, Kanna, Sihari & Bihari words to make sentences.
+- Match pictures and English words to Punjabi Mukta and Kanna words
+- Read & write up to 25 in Gurmukhi numbers (੧, ੨, .... ੨੪, ੨੫)
+- Write their own name in Punjabi
+## Listening and Speaking
+- Match pictures or printed words to spoken texts.
+- Develop Punjabi vocabulary pertaining to the topics covered in the class
+- Recognize and say the names of colors in Punjabi
+- Understand a range of familiar words and sentences in Punjabi
+- Answer simple questions and give basic information.
+- Retell 1-2 lines from a story.

+---

 **Punjabi Alphabets (ਪੈਂਤੀ ਅੱਖਰ)**